 Rule-based

-Very simply put, this method uses a dictionary of words labeled by sentiment to determine the feeling put forth in a sentence.
+Very simply put, this method utilizes a dictionary of words labeled by sentiment to determine the sentiment expressed in a sentence.

-Like we said above, after a sentiment score is assigned, it needs to be combined with additional rules.
+As mentioned above, after a sentiment score is assigned, it must be combined with additional rules.

 Machine learning-based

-This takes out most of the human interactivity.
+This eliminates most human interaction.
 In this technique, an ML algorithm is trained to recognize the thought based on the words and their order using a labeled training set.

 The technique is dependent on the type of algorithm and the quality of the training data.
 The “label” will be a measure of how positive or negative the sentiment is.